fatman00/network-api/README.md

 The files are as follows:

 - **main.py** - The main file that contains the FastAPI application.
-- **std_errors.py** - A file that contains the standard error messages that are used by the application.
+- **std_errors.py** - This file that contains the standard error messages that are used by the application.
-- **device_inventory.yaml** - A file that contains the details of the devices that are part of the network and how to connect to them.
+- **device_inventory.yaml** - This file contains the details of the devices that are part of the network and how to connect to them.
-- **endpoints/get_device_facts.py** - A file that contains the code for the GET {hostname}/facts endpoint.
-It also contains the
-  NAPALM code to fetch the device facts.
+- **endpoints/get_device_facts.py** - This file contains the code for the GET {hostname}/facts endpoint.
+It also contains the NAPALM code to fetch the device facts.
-- **endpoints/get_device_interfaces.py** - A file that contains the code for the GET /{hostname}/interfaces endpoint.
+- **endpoints/get_device_interfaces.py** - This file contains the code for the GET /{hostname}/interfaces endpoint.
 It also contains the
   NAPALM code to fetch the device interfaces.

 # Installation